MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 }
 ````

-Let's compile this plugin by clicking on the hammer at the right top of your screen.
+Let's compile this plugin by clicking on the hammer icon at the right top of your screen.
 Once done, you can try your built plugin directly in the UI.
 Click on the play button at the right top of your screen, select your plugin and the correct type of the incoming fake context.
 Once done, click on the run button at the bottom of your screen.
 This should output an error.